 Hello and welcome to the newly re-designed Sweet and Savoury Pursuits.
 I’m afraid this process took much longer than I wanted.
-I thought I would have the new version of my site up much quicker but it turns out life doesn’t always work that way.
+I thought I would have the new version of my site up much quicker but it turns out life doesn’t always work the way you want it to.
 Regardless, it’s up and running now and though I’m sure I’ll still be tinkering around with the layout, for the most part this is my new Sweet and Savoury Pursuits!

-I’m happy to be blogging again, and my first post is this delicious Chocolate Celebration Cake.
+My first post on my redesigned site is this delicious Chocolate Celebration Cake.
 My family has many birthdays that are close together and most times we end up combining a few when we celebrate them.
 This year, we combined my birthday, as well as my daughter’s, my sister’s and Mother’s Day all into one big celebration day.

 Chocolate Celebration Cake